zzyAnna/RAGEN/README.md

 We run RAGEN on Qwen-2.5-{0.5B, 3B}-{Instruct, None} and DeepSeek-R1-Distill-Qwen-1.5B, on the [Gym-Sokoban](https://github.com/mpSchrader/gym-sokoban) task.

-About the sokoban task (from the official repo):

-Sokoban is Japanese for warehouse keeper and a traditional video game.
+About the sokoban task (from the official repo): Sokoban is Japanese for warehouse keeper and a traditional video game.
 The game is a transportation puzzle, where the player has to push all boxes in the room on the storage locations/ targets.
 The possibility of making irreversible mistakes makes these puzzles so challenging especially for Reinforcement Learning algorithms, which mostly lack the ability to think ahead.

-NOTE: The maximum reward of this environment is **10.9**.
+NOTE: See [Visualization](https://github.com/ZihanWang314/ragen/#visualization) Section for details.
+The maximum reward of this environment is **10.9**.
 Action spaces are 0-4 (0: Stand, 1: Up, 2: Down, 3: Left, 4: Right).

 <img src="./public/loss_curve.png" width="800px" alt="s" />